-All guests cannot weigh more than 230lbs.
-This weight should factor in clothes and shoes.
-Guests should be height / weight proportionate.
+All guests cannot weigh more than 230 lbs.
+This weight should factor into clothes and shoes.
+Guests should be somewhat physically fit to withstand the physical requirements and should be height/weight proportionate.
 Weight restrictions are established by manufacturers’ equipment restrictions.
 Please note, we do weigh all guests prior to jumping to ensure weight requirements are met.

-We treat each individual on a case by case basis.
-If you wish to skydive, but have physical limitations, please call us.
-Depending on the condition, we would wish to schedule an appointment, meet you and evaluate whether physical limitations presented will not compromise safety.
+We treat each individual on a case-by-case basis.
+If you wish to skydive but have physical limitations, please call us.
+Depending on the condition, we would wish to schedule an appointment, meet you and evaluate whether the physical limitations presented will not compromise safety.